fraenkel-lab/mogp/README.md

 # MoGP: Mixture of Gaussian Processes Model for Sparse Longitudinal Data

 ## Background
-MoGP is a a flexible framework for clustering patients that share trajectory patterns
+MoGP is a a flexible framework for clustering longitudinal data to identify trajectory patterns

 ![Visual Abstract](docs/mogp_visual_abstract.jpg)